thiago-freitas-tavares/django-crm/README.md

 ## Individual Records

 108. website/views.py: create `customer_record` view function.
-109. website/urls.py: create an URL to the `custommer_record` view function passing an integer as a primary key (pk).
+109. website/urls.py: create an URL to the `customer_record` view function, passing an integer as a primary key (pk).
 110. website/templates: New File -> record.html
 111. website/views.py: add the pk as a `customer_record` parameter and check if user is authenticated.
 112. website/views.py: create a variable to get a single specific object based on its id, and render the `customer.html` page.